Washington Heights Events: January 20–26

 Registration is required.

-Sold out.
-Thursday night starting at 6:30 on the Cloisters Lawn in Fort Tryon Park.
+$120.
+Thursday through Sunday nights at 7 in the Cloisters in Fort Tryon Park.

 Saturday